 (2016–2017) Planning Committee | Annual Plant Biology Conference (PB17)

 As one of ten graduate student ambassadors, I work with the American Society for Plant Biologists leadership to promote plant sciences and plant-based outreach to graduate and undergraduate students.
 Further, I serve as a curator for the ASPB community hub: Plantae.
-In late 2016 I was awarded the ASPB Community Engagement Grant, which allowed me to create the “Between the Palms” science interview series, set to debut late August 2017.
+In late 2016 I was awarded the ASPB Community Engagement Grant, which allowed me to create the “Between the Palms” science interview series.
+I am also the creator and host of the Exseed Podcast to talk about science communication and outreach, this is set to debut in December 2017.

 Athens March for Science